Retool is a fast way for engineers to build internal tools. Here’s a 4 minute video demo.

 We considered a few separate solutions, including allowing users to import data, anonymizing their uploaded data, generating fake data, etc. But when we tested them with customers, it was clear that none of these solutions would've worked.
 Because a core value prop of Retool was writing back to databases, writing back to fake data just wasn't compelling enough.
 We had to find a way to allow users to go build applications on their actual data.

-We settled on using Docker images as the distribution method for on-prem Retool, given it was so widely adopted.
-To minimize dependencies, we decided to replace our Nginx with a separate node process that served static assets, and we replaced PM2 with our own implementation of clustering worker processes.
+In the end, we settled on using Docker images as the distribution method for on-prem Retool, given it was so widely adopted.
+To minimize dependencies, we decided to replace our nginx with a separate node process that served static assets, and we replaced PM2 with our own implementation of clustering worker processes.
 To make it easy to deploy Retool, we created a repo with docker-compose.yml to preconfigure the Postgres database that Retool used for storage.
 We also built a simple licensing endpoint to let on-prem instances check-in with and a Retool app to make it easy to manage license keys.
 Three days later, Retool was running off a Docker image on an EC2 instance.

 Similarly, when we were talking to customers, they'd often ask us to fill out security questionnaires, which were invariably onerous.
-This slowed down our iteration speed, since it took time to answer security reviews, which delayed us from discovering if a particular customer was or wasn't a good fit.
-These security reviews were often large Excel spreadsheets filled with hundreds of questions:
+These security reviews were often large Excel spreadsheets filled with hundreds of questions, which slowed down our iteration speed, and delayed us from discovering if a particular customer was or wasn't a good fit.

 With self-hosted Retool, most of these concerns and questions no longer applied.
 We told our customers to block all inbound and network connections from their box, which ensured that no data ever made it out of their VPC—meaning we didn't store any data, worry about retention policies, or deal with storing passwords.